SUBJECT: District Records Management

 The Board of Education is committed to see that Jordan School District records are managed in an efficient, responsible manner.
 Therefore, the Board delegates to the Administration responsibility for establishing criteria for maintaining, classifying, preserving, accessing, and destroying district records in compliance with the Government Records Access and Management Act (GRAMA), Utah Code §63-2-701, annotated 1991.

 Records shall be defined as written or electronic records that are owned and maintained by the District.
 The District Records Policy shall be implemented according to the following administrative policy provisions:

 - Jordan District records shall be managed under the direction of the principal and/or the appointed records officer of each school and department.

 - The Business Administrator shall be the records officer for all general district records including Board of Education minutes and all documents related to fiscal matters such as property, budgets, payroll, accounts, contracts, etc.

 - The Administrator of Human Resources shall be the records officer for all records related to personnel.

-- The Director of Planning and Student Services shall be the records officer for all records related to students.
+- The administrator of Planning and Student Services shall be the records officer for all records related to students.

-- The Director of Planning and Student Services shall serve as the District's liaison to the State Archives.
+- The administrator of Planning and Student Services shall serve as the District's liaison to the State Archives.

 - Records Classification